Klipper3d/klipper/docs/Config_Reference.md

 pin:
 #   Probe detection pin.
 This parameter must be provided.
 #deactivate_on_each_sample: True
-#   This determines if Klipper should execute deactivation gcode
+#   This determines if Klipper should execute deactivation G-Code
 #   between each probe attempt when performing a multiple probe
 #   sequence.
 The default is True.
 #x_offset: 0.0